 The Control Centre should automatically load the network settings from the host computer.
-Return to the 17th step and reselect an IP Address in the red section to trigger the reloading of the rest of the settings.
-If the only available address is 0.0.0.0, then return to the wireless configuration and ensure that your computer is attached to the newly created network.
+Return to the 9th step and reselect an IP Address in the red section to trigger the reloading of the rest of the settings.
+If the only available address is 0.0.0.0, then return to the wireless configuration and ensure that your computer is attached to a wireless network.